pli233/OMR/README.md

 - `trained_models/`: Stores trained YOLOv8 model used for inference and validation.

 ### Core Scripts and Notebooks
+- `env_setup.sh`: Prepare conda environment for this project
 - `prepare_ds2_for_yolo.ipynb`: Preprocesses the DeepScoresV2 Dense dataset to YOLO format.
 - `yolo_train.py`: Trains the YOLOv8 model using the processed dataset.
 - `yolo_validation.ipynb`: Runs full validation on the test set (direct or pairwise).